-In many ways the most important thing your portfolio will demonstrate is your capacity to be a reflective practitioner in mission and ministry.
+The most important thing your portfolio will demonstrate is your capacity to be a reflective practitioner in mission and ministry.
 There must be a reflection in your own words on every quality - though the reflections may be grouped together.
 The wording of the qualities must be clearly referenced in your reflection.